-Service Coordinator.
-Responsibilities must include, but are not limited to: (a) providing tenants with information about available services in the community, (b) assisting tenants to access services through referral and advocacy, and (c) organizing community-building and/or other enrichment activities for tenants (such as holiday events, tenant council, etc.).

-Minimum ratio of one Full Time Equivalent (FTE) Service Coordinator to 600 bedrooms.
-5 points

-2. Other Services Specialist.
+- Service Coordinator.
+Responsibilities must include, but are not limited to: (a) providing tenants with information about available services in the community, (b) assisting tenants to access services through referral and advocacy, and (c) organizing community-building and/or other enrichment activities for tenants (such as holiday events, tenant council, etc.). - Minimum ratio of one Full Time Equivalent (FTE) Service Coordinator to 600 bedrooms.
+5 points - 2.
+Other Services Specialist.
 Must provide individualized assistance, counseling and/or advocacy to tenants, such as to assist them to access education, secure employment, secure benefits, gain skills or improve health and wellness.
-Includes, but is not limited to: Vocational/Employment Counselor, ADL or Supported Living Specialist, Substance Abuse or Mental Health Counselor, Peer Counselor, Domestic Violence Counselor.

-3. Instructor-led adult educational, health and wellness, or skill building classes.
+Includes, but is not limited to: Vocational/Employment Counselor, ADL or Supported Living Specialist, Substance Abuse or Mental Health Counselor, Peer Counselor, Domestic Violence Counselor. - Minimum ratio of one FTE Services Specialist to 600 bedrooms.
+5 points - Instructor-led adult educational, health and wellness, or skill building classes.
 Includes, but is not limited to: Financial literacy, computer training, home-buyer education, GED classes, and resume building classes, ESL, nutrition class, exercise class, health information/awareness, art class, parenting class, on-site food cultivation and preparation classes, and smoking cessation classes.
 Dropin computer labs, monitoring or technical assistance shall not qualify.

-84 hours of instruction per year (42 for small developments) 7 points
+84 hours of instruction per year (42 for small developments)

-60 hours of instruction per year (30 for small developments) 5 points
+60 hours of instruction per year (30 for small developments)